-Isn’t it my job to be his playmate too?
+Isn’t my job to be his playmate too?
 Aren’t I supposed to interact with him more?
 Not always.
-We are adults, they are children, and it’s easy to blur the lines, especially with your first-born.
-Jack caught on immediately because he was younger when I started this movement, so he knows no different (thank goodness for me!).
+We are adults, they are children, and it’s easy to blur the lines, especially with your firstborn.
+Jack, my second-born, caught on to independent play immediately because he was younger when I started this movement, so he knows no different (thank goodness for me!).

-This really took months of getting used too, as well as going to more parks and play dates to really use other kids for entertainment.
+This really took months of getting used to, as well as going to more parks and playdates to really use other kids for entertainment.
 Other kids are perfect for that, and they help teach your child how to play.

 Now, I can bring the boys to new places, introduce them to new toys and they run into the fantastic world of their own imagination and fantasy.
 They are in charge of their own fun and entertainment (for the most part, with direction and guidance from me intermittently).
 Not playing with them has actually been one of the best gifts I’ve given them.
 I still of course sit down and play catch, show them how to build roads and castles, color, tickle, hide and chase.
 I want to be fun and silly with them, and a part of their world, but with balance.

 Now I hear things like, “yea, that’s a good idea mom!”
 As he runs off to get his toys and play to his heart’s content.
-It’s fascinating the games and ideas they can come up with on their own, and it’s just in time because I’ve got just 10 days til due date for boy number 3! #ithinkimnutsbutcantwait
+It’s fascinating the games and ideas they can come up with on their own, and it’s just in time because I’ve got just 10 days until the due date for boy number 3!